zchee/golang-wiki/Modules.md

 Day-to-day adding, removing, upgrading, and downgrading of dependencies should be done using 'go get', which will automatically update the `go.mod` file.

-In addition, go commands like 'go build', 'go test', or even 'go list' will automatically add new dependencies as needed to satisfy imports (updating `go.mod` and downloading the new dependencies as needed).
+In addition, go commands like 'go build', 'go test', or even 'go list' will automatically add new dependencies as needed to satisfy imports (updating `go.mod` and downloading the new dependencies).

 To upgrade to the latest version for all transitive dependencies of the current module:
  * run `go get -u` to use newer minor or patch releases